 \subsection{Long-distance golf}

-In this subsection, we assume that $G$ is not compact.
-The distance $d_G(g,1)$ of a target element $g \in G$ can be arbitrarily large, while the gate set $A$ is finite and is thus a bounded distance from 1.
-Thus, if $d_G(w,g) = O(1)$ for an $A$-word $w$, then by the triangle inequality, $\len(w) = \Omega(d_G(g,1))$. \Thm{th:semisimple} claims (among other things) that we can choose such a $w$ with $\len(w) = O(d_G(g,1))$, so that the length is optimal up to a constant factor.
-We call the resulting algorithm ``long-distance golf'', referring to the situation in golf where the target is well further away than the largest possible step.
+Most of the methods in this subsection are important when the Lie group $G$ is not compact.
+If so, then the distance $d_G(g,1)$ of a target element $g \in G$ can be arbitrarily large, while the gate set $A$ is finite and is thus a bounded distance from 1.
+Thus if $d_G(w,g) = O(1)$ for an $A$-word $w$, then $\len(w) = \Omega(d_G(g,1))$ by the triangle inequality. \Thm{th:semisimple} claims (among other things) that we can choose such a $w$ with $\len(w) = O(R)$ when $d_G(g,1) < R$, so that the length is optimal up to a constant factor.
+We call the resulting algorithm \emph{long-distance golf}, referring to the situation in golf where the target hole is much further away than the longest-distance golf stroke.

 Our version of long-distance golf in $G$ rests on two ideas.
 The first idea is to simplify the geometry from $G$ to $P \times E$ using \Thm{th:pkbilip}.
 The second idea is to shorten a geodesic $\gamma$ in $P \times E$ with a step $s$ of distance $\Theta(1)$ and word length $O(1)$ that approximately follows $\gamma$.